 The next development was the so-called ‘gable top’ rectangular carton with the push-pull opening spout that we know today.
 It was developed in the early 1960s by a Detroit engineer with the strangely appropriate name of Lepore.
 This remains the most common format for milk cartons in Australia.

 In Australia, milk cartons took more than ten years to gain general acceptance.
 By 1968 in Victoria, only about 1% of milk was sold in cartons.
-There was much debate about the adoption of single use cartons instead of multi-use bottles.
+There was much debate about the adoption of single-use cartons instead of multi-use bottles.
 However, because of breakages, Melbourne alone required 160,000 new glass bottles every week to keep up the delivery of 1.3 million bottles of milk a day.
+It was inevitable that the move to cartons would continue.

 By 1972, with the introduction of milk into supermarkets, milk cartons had 20% of the market, and by 1987 only about 2% of milk was still being sold in glass bottles.